drnikki/open-demographics/doc-source/references/survey_design.rst

 :cite:`doan_count_2016`:  A lot of written-in identities support the claim that queer identites are in flux and expanding.

+:cite:`miller_my_2017`: References the notion that identities (especially as queerness intersects with disability) are also in flux.
+See p513

 The politics of counting ..............................
 :cite:`doan_count_2016` (p92) talks about "counting as broadly as possible."
 If one can count "broadly," then one can also count narrowly, strictly, partically, etc.  cCounting itself is not a value-netural activity.